SoftwareAG/c8y-docs/content/change-logs/application-enablement/dtm-1019-0-0-users navigated-to-first-page-of-assets.md

 ticket: CTM-937
 version: 1019.0.0
 ---
-Users are now always taken to the first page of Assets when navigated to the Assets page.
+Users are now always taken to the first page of the asset list when navigated to the **Assets** page.